schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 | ---------------------------------------------------------------- | ----------- |
 | Allow DNS server list to be overridden by DHCP/PPP on WAN        | `unchecked` |
 | Do not use the local DNS service as a nameserver for this system | `unchecked` |

+If you prefer using your ISP's DNS servers, leave the **Allow DNS server list to be overridden by DHCP/PPP on WAN** options checked.

 We'll use multiple gateways and want the [default gateway](https://docs.opnsense.org/manual/gateways.html#default-gateways) to change in case a VPN tunnel goes down: